Estonia's far-right EKRE party should not be written off

-Estonia’s radical rightwing Conservative People's Party (EKRE) is catching up with the ruling liberal Reform party, with just hours to go before the general election on Sunday.
+Estonia’s radical right-wing Conservative People's Party (EKRE) is catching up with the ruling liberal Reform Party, with just hours to go before the general election on Sunday.

 “It is possible that it will be EKRE that will take on forming a new ruling coalition – along with Isamaa and Centre.
-The newest poll results suggest that stronger than ever before,” Kristiina Tonnisson, head of the Johan Skytte Institute of Political Studies in Tartu, told bne IntelliNews.
+The newest poll results suggest that [outcome] stronger than ever before,” Kristiina Tonnisson, head of the Johan Skytte Institute of Political Studies in Tartu, told bne IntelliNews.

 A populist Eurosceptic EKRE-led government would shatter the Baltic country’s image as a progressive liberal output in Eastern Europe.
-It would also be a rude shock to Estonia’s Western allies as it could mark a shift in the Baltic country’s strong support for Ukraine under the leadership of Reform Party leader and premier Kaja Kallas.
+It would also be a rude shock to Estonia’s Western allies, as it could mark a shift in the Baltic country’s strong support for Ukraine under the leadership of Reform Party leader and premier Kaja Kallas.

-Martin Helme’s EKRE is the strongest radical rightwing party in the three Baltic states and has close affinities with Hungarian Prime Minister Viktor Orban’s authoritarian Fidesz party.
+Martin Helme’s EKRE is the strongest radical right-wing party in the three Baltic states and has close affinities with Hungarian Prime Minister Viktor Orban’s authoritarian Fidesz Party.
 In the European Parliament it sits in the Identity and Democracy political group with France’s National Rally, Germany’s AFD and Italy’s Lega.

-"If the globalist bloc - the Reform party, Estonia 200, socialists - will continue to whistle at the Estonian constitution, the birth rate of the Estonian people will decrease, the influx of immigrants, the extinction of the domestic economy, the restriction of freedom of speech with hate speech laws, the cancelling of people and the Reform party's arrogant attitude towards ordinary people will continue,” Helme told a press conference in January.
+"If the globalist bloc – the Reform Party, Estonia 200, socialists – will continue to whistle at the Estonian constitution, the birth rate of the Estonian people will decrease, the influx of immigrants, the extinction of the domestic economy, the restriction of freedom of speech with hate speech laws, the cancelling of people and the Reform party's arrogant attitude towards ordinary people will continue,” Helme told a press conference in January.
 “If national parties get into the government, we can stop impoverishment and degeneration.
 That is why our party's slogan in these elections is ‘Save Estonia!’"

 According to the most recent opinion poll by RAIT Faktum & Ariko, EKRE could win 22%, just behind the Reform party on 24%.
 Reform’s support is well down on the 28-30% it is given in polls by Norstat, Kantar Emor, and Turu-uuringute AS.

-This would put EKRE in a strong position to form a coalition with the populist Centre party, which has 17%, and the rightwing Ismaa on 8%.
+This would put EKRE in a strong position to form a coalition with the populist Centre Party, which has 17%, and the right-wing Ismaa on 8%.

 EKRE was part of a coalition with Centre and Ismaa after the 2019 general election but then Centre held the prime minister’s post, something that it would probably not hold this time around.
-That government collapsed in 2021 after the Centre party was embroiled in a corruption scandal, opening the way for Kallas’ Reform party to return to power.
+That government collapsed in 2021 after the Centre Party was embroiled in a corruption scandal, opening the way for Kallas’ Reform Party to return to power.

 If EKRE were to form a government after this weekend’s election, Tonnisson says Estonia would likely tone down its hawkish rhetoric towards Russia and would likely emulate Germany’s position on Ukraine.